TheTeasel/MergeTwoSortedLists/README.md

 We want to merge both list and keep the ascended order.
 So the result would be ```[1, 3, 3, 4, 5, 6]```.

 ![Expected result](https://i.imgur.com/rD59T7w.png)

+***
+You can find this problem on [LeetCode](You can find this problem at https://leetcode.com/problems/merge-two-sorted-lists/).